becoinc/beco_cordova_sdk/README.md

 BecoCordovaPlugin.getSdkState(callback);
 ```

-#### SDK Guide
+### SDK Guide
-	Cordova Setup
-   	Android Platform Setup
-    iOS Platform Setup
-	Registering Event Callbacks
-    Start/Stop Scanning
-    Error Handling
-    Adjusting Tweak Values

-###### 1) Initialization & Setup
+#### 1) Initialization & Setup

 Before using any other functionality of the SDK, your application must authenticate with the SDK.
-You should have been provided with a username,
+This is done using `setCredentials`, as seen below.

 ```javascript
 BecoCordovaPlugin.setCredentials(hostname, username, password);